 (a) RPA Based on Effluent Data.
-Effluent un-ionized ammonia concentrations were calculated using the pH and temperature data collected on the same days as the ammonia samples were collected, from August 2014 to August 2018.
-There were 123 data points (n=123).
-The MEC was 0.013 mg/L when expressed as unionized ammonia (as nitrogen).
+Effluent un-ionized ammonia concentrations were calculated using the pH and temperature data collected on the same days as the ammonia samples were collected, from December 2014 to April 2019.
+There were 236 data points (n=236).
+The MEC was 0.071 mg/L when expressed as un-ionized ammonia (as nitrogen).
 The confidence interval was set at 95 percent.
-The percentile represented by the MEC (P_n) was calculated to be 0.976, indicating that the MEC represents the 97.6th percentile of all observed ammonia effluent data.
-With the upper bound set at the 99th percentile, the R value was determined to be 1.25 (C{pn} was 1.92 and C{upper bound} was 2.39).
-For purpose of this analysis, no dilution was assumed; therefore, the projected receiving water concentration was 0.015 mg/L, which is less than the Basin Plan un-ionized ammonia acute objective of 0.40 mg/L.
+The percentile represented by the MEC (P_n) was calculated to be 0.987, indicating that the MEC represents the 98.7th percentile of all observed ammonia effluent data.
+With the upper bound set at the 99th percentile, the R value was determined to be 1.35 (C{pn} was 5.71 and C{upper bound} was 7.75).
+For purpose of this analysis, no dilution was assumed; therefore, the projected receiving water concentration was 0.096 mg/L, which is less than the Basin Plan un-ionized ammonia acute objective of 0.40 mg/L.

 Annual medians of the effluent data were compared with the chronic objective, which is an annual median.
 The highest running annual median of the effluent data was calculated and compared with the annual median objective.
 No projection is needed to establish the central tendency of the data.
-The maximum annual median, 0.0036 mg/L, is less than the annual median objective of 0.025 mg/L.

-Therefore, the effluent data do not indicate reasonable potential for either Discharge Point No. 001 or 002.
+The maximum annual median, 0.008 mg/L, is less than the annual median objective of 0.025 mg/L. Therefore, the effluent data do not indicate reasonable potential for Discharge Point No. 001.

 (b) RPA Based on Receiving Water Data.
-Receiving water monitoring data were collected for total ammonia, pH, salinity, and temperature at monitoring location RSW-002, a point in Matadero Creek within 500 feet downstream of Discharge Point No. 002.
-A total of 81 receiving water samples, from March 2011 to August 2018, were converted to un-ionized ammonia as described above.
-The maximum un-ionized ammonia concentration (0.039 mg/L) was less than the maximum water quality objective (0.40 mg/L).
-The highest running annual median unionized ammonia concentration (0.004 mg/L) was less than the annual median objective (0.025 mg/L).
+The Discharger conducted receiving water monitoring at the confluence of Moffett Channel and Guadalupe Slough from August 2017 to July 2018 for total ammonia, pH, salinity, and temperature.
+Based on temperature and pH, the City of Sunnyvale WPCP Receiving Water Ammonia Investigations 2001 Final Report found this location has the highest concentrations of un-ionized ammonia.
+These data were converted to un-ionized ammonia as described above.
+The maximum daily un-ionized ammonia RWC was 0.03 mg/L, which is less than the acute water quality objective of 0.40 mg/L. The highest un-ionized ammonia receiving water annual median concentration of 0.013 mg/L is less than the chronic objective of 0.025 mg/L. Therefore, there is no reasonable potential for ammonia based on the receiving water data.

-Therefore, the receiving water data do not indicate reasonable potential for Discharge Point No. 002.